fooof-tools/fooof/doc/faq.rst

     short time segments in a task design

-- Calculate power spectra per trial, and fit FOOOF models per trial, analyzing the ditribution of FOOOF outputs per condition
+- Calculate power spectra per trial, and fit FOOOF models per trial, analyzing the distribution of FOOOF outputs per condition

   - This approach can be used when you have relatively long time segments to fit.
     We currently recommend at least about 500 ms for using this approach, though